 The second leap will be to take the Digital Twin concept and apply it to real business models.
 We don’t believe, says Martin, that we’re at the point where the Digital Twin concept is the end-all-be-all, where you can predict and model your production lines.
 We see that procurement will start to ask vendors to buy not just the physical product but the physical product and the Digital Twin.
 This will increase the adoption of the Digital Twin.
 The problem is, how do we transfer that Digital Twin from the supplier all the way through the supply chain?
 How do we actually set it up to be used in real-world scenarios?

 With Augmented Reality (AR) tools and devices becoming much more powerful, and with the capability of having the LiDAR (Light Detection and Ranging) the vision, and ML models all combined, we can now do what we mocked up three years ago – which is putting the visual onto the production line itself.
 For example, we can now put the 3D visual upon an engine, motor, or production line and help technicians do the work.
 This, of course, can mean fewer people on the shop floor but more that have increased visibility to validate what the technician is doing, and it will give us an audit trail through the recording.
 We can pinpoint retraining opportunities.

 Listen to the full show on Voice America or wherever you listen to podcasts.
 Martin is featured with his above prediction on the January 13, 2021 show, The Future of Now 2021 Crystal Ball Predictions – Part 5.
 Go in-depth with us on Machine Learning.

-Related content: Find our Rizing leaders on these recent podcasts.
+Related: Find Rizing leaders on these podcasts.